tetsuromorimura/reinforce-joey/README.md

 That means to effectively use the algorithms you have to pretrain a Transformer or RNN and then fine-tune the model with RL.

 ## Parameters
-The method and hyperparameters are specified in the config:
+The method and hyperparameters are specified in the config, see [small.yaml](https://github.com/samukie/reinforce-joey/blob/reinforce_joey/configs/small.yaml) for an example.

 ## Currently WIP:
 - clean repo
 - rework logging
 - vectorize loops
 - fix NED-A2C for Transformer
+- explain hyperparameters

 ## Installation
 Joey NMT is built on [PyTorch](https://pytorch.org/) and [torchtext](https://github.com/pytorch/text) for Python >= 3.5.